Confirming membership in Local Group galaxies with the Dark Energy Spectroscopic Instrument Data Release 1: Chemo-dynamical properties of Sextans

-In the following we use [B22~$+$~P22] only.
 The two panels of Figure~\ref{Fig:disp_vel} show the mean metallicity (top) and the velocity dispersion (bottom) as a function of the projected elliptical distance in Sextans.
+Here we use [B22~$+$~P22] only as most of the new members are located in much outer regions (black circles in Figure 2).
 Each point represents the mean of one of the two quantities in a bin that is wide $1r_h$.
-In this plot, blue markers are the members from \citetalias{Battaglia22} and \citetalias{Pace22}, while black circles represent data from \citet{Battaglia11}.
-We clearly see the radial gradients.
+In this plot, blue markers are the members from \citetalias{Battaglia22} and \citetalias{Pace22}, while black and olive circles represent data from \citet{Battaglia11} and \citet{Tolstoy25}, respectively.
+Another dataset would be \citet{Kirby10}, however it is not included in this work as their observed Sextans stars are mostly locate in the inner regions of the system.

+Recently, \citet{Tolstoy25} have re-analysed the Sextans stars from \citet{Battaglia11}, including members from \citet{Walker23}.
+They discussed the presence of a double-peak profile in the Sextans' metallicity distribution, respectively at $\FeH\sim-3.0$ and $\FeH\sim-2.0$.
+These two populations have slightly different velocity dispersions, with the stars at $\FeH\sim-3.0$ being more kinematically hotter.
+Panel~E~of~Figure~ \ref{Fig:sextans} does not show trace of a double-peak metallicity profile, given the limited number of stars at the lowest-metallicities.
+However, we clearly see the radial gradients.

 While the outskirts is more metal-poor and the metallicity gradient flattens out, compatible with null variations.
 The velocity dispersion increases with the distance from Sextans' centre.
-Such behaviour is in agreement with the previous findings from \citet{Battaglia11}, which has almost no members beyond $3r_h$, and also in great agreement with our simulated dwarf galaxy (orange line).
+Such behaviour is in agreement with the previous findings from \citet{Battaglia11} -- which has almost no members beyond $3r_h$--, and with those from \citet{Tolstoy25}.
+The outermost value of the velocity dispersion from \citet{Tolstoy25} is out of the y-axis range as it is scarcely populated, providing not useful values compared to our DESI value.